 One of the most interesting sights to visit in Yalova is the "Moving Mansion" (Yürüyen Köşk in Turkish).
 It was built in 1929 by the wish of Mustafa Kemal Ataturk next to a monumental plain tree.
 Next year, when Ataturk visited the mansion, the workers expressed him that the tree was damaging the mansion's walls and roof therefore one of its huge branches had to be cut.
 Ataturk refused it and ordered to "move" the mansion instead of cutting the tree.
 Engineers started to work on a plan to use the tram lines to be placed under the basement in order to move the house, and finally they managed to take the mansion 5 meters (16 feet) to the east, away from the tree.
 This saved the huge plain tree, and the mansion too.
 The "Mooving Mansion" was restored in 2006 and opened as a museum.

-On 17th August 1999, at 03:02 AM, a devastating earthquake (7.4 Richter scale) hit the city when people were asleep, killing thousands of citizens and leaving more than 50.000 homeless.
+On 17th August 1999, at 03:02 AM local time, a devastating earthquake (7.4 Richter scale) hit the city when people were asleep, killing thousands of citizens and leaving more than 50.000 homeless.
 Izmit, Adapazari, Bursa, Bolu and Istanbul were amongst other provinces damaged by this quake.